Man fined for not reporting carrying more than S$1 million cash in and out of Singapore

 SINGAPORE: A man has been fined S$30,000 for failure to report movement of cash into and out of Singapore, the police said on Monday (Oct 21).

-Alvin Lee Khai Wui, 37, was convicted on Oct 17 for failing to report movement of more than S$1.18 million cash in and out of Singapore over the course of about two years.
+Alvin Lee Khai Wui, 37, was convicted on Oct 17 for failing to report movement of more than S$1.18 million cash in and out of Singapore over the course of about one year.

 On Feb 22, 2018, the police were alerted to a man carrying cash amounting to S$300,000 into Singapore at Tuas Checkpoint.